After achieving formidable growth in the alternative investment space, Cyprus aims to play a bigger role in global UCITS business.

 Although Cyprus is not traditionally associated with UCITS – the EU’s harmonised fund product – confidence in the island’s capabilities is growing on the back of the arrival of a number of UCITS management companies.
 Undertakings for Collective Investment in Transferable Securities, commonly referred to as UCITS, can be established in one EU member state and sold cross border into other EU countries without an additional authorisation.

-Attracted by lower operating costs and driven by the powerful draw of cross-border opportunity, three prominent UCITS Management Companies have already set up on the island.
+Attracted by lower operating costs and driven by the powerful draw of cross-border opportunity, prominent UCITS Management Companies have already set up on the island.
 From the perspective of pure numbers, Cyprus is still a small destination for UCITS, and the large majority of investment funds in Cyprus are Alternative Investment Funds.
-However, eight UCITS funds have already been established, which include one umbrella fund with a total of 17 sub-funds.

 Foreign UCITS are also widely marketed in Cyprus, including UCITS whose promoters are international financial institutions such as JP Morgan, UBS and Julius Baer.
 With a large number of UCITS also being sold outside of Europe, Cyprus has good prospects of leveraging its strategic geographical location to establish and market UCITS to the Middle East, Russia and Asia.
 The expectation is that Cyprus will find new favour amongst fund managers setting up UCITS structures for export to global markets.